elastic/apm-agent-python/docs/config/flask.rst

 Setup
 -----

 Using Opbeat with Flask requires the blinker library to be installed.
-This is most easily done using pip:
+This is most easily installed using pip:

     $ pip install blinker